Ultrasound evidence for a two-component superconducting order parameter in Sr$_2$RuO$_4$

 Sound velocity is a powerful thermodynamic probe for order parameter.
 For propagation along high-symmetry directions of the crystal, the sound velocity is $v_s = \sqrt{\dfrac{c_{ij}}{\rho}}$ where $\rho$ is the density of the material and $c_{ij}$ are the elastic constants defined as the second derivative of the free energy $F$ with respect to the strain $u_{ij}$.
-In the framework of Landau-Ginzburg theory of phase transition, a discontinuity in the elastic constant at the superconducting transition is a consequence of the symmetry allowed coupling term between the order parameter $\Delta$ and the strain, $\lambda \lvert \Delta \rvert^2 u$, where $\lambda$ is a coupling constant (see S.I.) \cite{Rehwald73}.
+In the framework of Landau-Ginzburg theory of phase transition, the observation of a discontinuity in the elastic constant at the superconducting transition is a consequence of the symmetry allowed coupling term between the order parameter $\Delta$ and the strain $u$, $\lambda \lvert \Delta \rvert^2 u$, where $\lambda$ is a coupling constant \cite{Rehwald73}.
 As part of the free energy, this coupling term is invariant under all the operations of the point group, i.e. it belongs to the A$_{1g}$ representation.
-Table~\ref{tab1} lists the irreducible strains corresponding to the point group D$_{4h}$ for the tetragonal symmetry of \Sr~(see the corresponding product table in the S.I.).
+Table~\ref{tab1} lists the irreducible strains corresponding to the point group D$_{4h}$ for the tetragonal symmetry of \Sr~(see the corresponding product table in the SI section 6).
 If the superconducting order parameter is one-component, then $\lvert \Delta \rvert^2$ belongs to the A$_{1g}$ representation.
 Consequently, the strain variable $u$ can only belong to the A$_{1g}$ representation, i.e. it corresponds to a longitudinal sound wave.
 A jump in the longitudinal elastic constant is observed at $T_c$ in many superconductors and is directly related to the jump in the specific heat at $T_c$ and the strain dependence of $T_c$ via the Ehrenfest relation \cite{Sigrist02}.
-If an unusual jump in the elastic constant associated with a shear mode (B$_{1g}$ or B$_{2g}$ representation) is detected at $T_c$, then it necessarily implies that the superconducting order parameter is multi-dimensional \cite{Walker02}.
-Based on these symmetry arguments that are further developed in this paper, we have performed measurements of longitudinal and transverse sound velocities in \Sr~across the superconducting transition down to 40~mK.
-The measurements were performed using a pulse-echo technique with two different home built spectrometers and commercial LiNbO$_3$ transducers, bonded to the crystals (see Methods in the S.I.).
+If an unusual jump in the elastic constant associated with a shear mode (B$_{1g}$ or B$_{2g}$ representation) is detected at $T_c$, then it necessarily implies that the superconducting order parameter is multi-dimensional \cite{Walker02, Sigrist02, Contreras16}.